k4tsuya/final_project_nutrients/README.md

 <br>

 <p align="center">
-  Made with ❤️ by the Bitamines Team
+  Made with ❤️ by the Bitamine Team
 </p>